ansh/jiffyreader.com/README.md

 1. Click on "Code" button > "Download ZIP".
 2. Open the file location (e.g. Download).
 3. Right click the ZIP file > Extract All > OK
+4. Open the folder in the command line
+5. Run `yarn install; yarn build;`
-4. Open Chrome > go to this link chrome://extensions/
+6. Open Chrome > go to this link chrome://extensions/
-5. Enable "Developer mode".
+7. Enable "Developer mode".
-6. Click "Load unpacked" and then choose the extracted folder.
+8. Click "Load unpacked" and then choose `extension/chrome` inside the extracted folder.
-7. To pin the extension, click the puzzle icon on the top right of Chrome, then pin the extension.
+9. To pin the extension, click the puzzle icon on the top right of Chrome, then pin the extension.

 ### Image instructions
 1. Download code as zip.